tmigot/tmigot.github.io/_pages/publications.md

 You can also find my articles on <a href="https://www.researchgate.net/profile/Tangi_Migot">ResearchGate</a>.

 ### Accepted papers
+  * with M.-G. Cojocaru and A. Jaber. <i>Controlling infection in predator-prey systems with transmission dynamics</i>, Infectious Disease Modelling, Vol. 5, 2020, pp. 1-11, doi:10.1016/j.idm.2019.12.002.
+  * with J. Omer. <i>Vertex ordering with optimal number of adjacent predecessors</i>, to appear in Discrete Mathematics \& Theoretical Computer Science, 2019.
+  * with M.-G. Cojocaru. <i>A parametrized variational inequality approach to track the solution set of a generalized Nash equilibrium problem</i>, to appear in European Journal of Operation Research, 2019, doi:10.1016/j.ejor.2019.11.054.
   * with M. Haddou. <i>A Smoothing Method for Sparse Optimization over Convex Sets</i>, Optimization Letters, (online) Feb.
 2019, pp. 1-17, doi:10.1007/s11590-019-01408-x.
   * with L. Abdallah and M. Haddou. <i>A Sub-Additive DC Approach to the Complementarity Problem</i>, Computational Optimization and Applications, 73:2, pp. 509-534, 2019, doi:10.1007/s10589-019-00078-w.